-Do already know you want some kind of travel agent education, and you know you want to join a host, franchise or consortia?
-If you answered yes to both these questions, going with this type of education might be a great fit for you.
+Do already know you want some kind of travel agent education, and you know you want to join a host, franchise, or consortia?
+If you answered yes to both of these questions, going with this type of education might be a great fit for you.
 Why?
 Because it will also give you a good feel for their company's culture and familiarize you with their specific tools and technology.

-If you don't need or want an education at this time, but you do want to join a host or consortia, then you'll want to find a host that will allow you to opt out of their education program.
+If you don't need or want an education at this time, but you do want to join a host or consortia, then you'll want to find a host that will allow you to opt-out of their education program.
 Good news? all these details are listed on our chart.

 3. What are a host/consortia's educational objectives?

 The objectives of a host/consortia education will depend on the program.
 It might be very focused (e.g. familiarizing yourself with a specific product update or software program.)
-Or its goal might have a broader objectives (e.g. boosting your marketing skills so you can increase your client base by 10%).
+Or its goal might have broader objectives (e.g. boosting your marketing skills so you can increase your client base by 10%).

 A good way to think of it is like this: What are two or three of your personal educational objectives?
-Do you want to increase your knowledge in booking groups?
+Do you want to increase your knowledge of booking groups?
 Do you want a dive deep into a specific destination?
 Do you want to learn how to use a customer relationship management system?

 4. What's the damage?